 For some growers of roses that’s an increase of 15% in the Valentine period.

-The supply of red roses in 2020 increased by almost 9 percent compared to 2019, while the average price fell by 6.5 percent.
-Other important colours were pink roses with 7 percent higher sales and white roses with 5 percent lower sales than last year.
+The supply of red roses in 2021 increased by almost 9% compared to 2020.
+Other important colours were pink roses with 7% higher sales and white roses with 5% lower sales than last year.

-Roses with longer stems were more popular in 2020.
-Sales were up by 7 percent for 60 cm stems, and by 17 percent for 70 cm stems.
+Roses with longer stems were more popular in 2021.
+Sales were up by 7% for 60 cm stems, and by 17% for 70 cm stems.
 Sales of 50 cm roses remained unchanged.
-Sales of 40 cm stems dropped by 4 percent compared to 2 years ago.
+Sales of 40 cm stems dropped by 4% compared to 2 years ago.

 In 2022 the sales of online orders from retail florists was up by a staggering 68.8%.
 This shows that the consumer is more than happy to go direct to those they can trust.